keycloakify/docs.keycloakify.dev/theme-variants.md

 <figure><img src=".gitbook/assets/image (7) (1).png" alt=""><figcaption></figcaption></figure>

-In your code you'll be able to load different styles basesd on the value of `kcContext.themeName`:
+In your code you'll be able to load different styles based on the value of `kcContext.themeName`:

 <figure><img src=".gitbook/assets/image (15).png" alt=""><figcaption><p>NOTE: You need to <code>run npm run dev</code>, <code>npm run storybook</code> or <code>npm run build-keycloak-theme</code> for the types to be updated.</p></figcaption></figure>